 A big advantage of these is that the mix of media can balance out any side effects such as sodium or acidity.

 These are magical magnets sold in hardware stores and on social media that claim to soften the water with the magnetic force.
 Lab testing of these devices have generally shown that they don’t work.

 What does TAPP use to remove limescale from tap water?

 TAPP Water spent the past 2 years experimenting with different technologies to come up with the best mix between taste, scale removal effectiveness and capacity.
-The result is a new cartridge for TAPP 2 using the latest carbon block technology combined with Ion Exchange resins.
-The cartridges will be available for sales from Nov/Dec 2019.

 What are the benefits of a limescale water filter?